isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Feb.rst

 In R:

-* Let's look at the currently available ISB-CGC BQ tables to find tables that will allow us to compare the expression profiles of the non-coding RNAs.
+* Let's look at the currently available ISB-CGC BigQuery tables to find tables that will allow us to compare the expression profiles of the non-coding RNAs.
-* Once identified, let's query and explore the BQ tables that contain the information we need.
+* Once identified, let's query and explore the BigQuery tables that contain the information we need.
 * Let's generate an interactive scatterplot!

 Let's begin!